WHY DO WE CELEBRATE VETERAN’S DAY?

-Today, on November 11, 2014, the country celebrates Veterans Day.
+On November 11, every year, the country celebrates Veterans Day.
 Millions of Americans who have not worn the country’s uniform will take a moment to honor and remember those who have.
 Many people know this date as a day of remembrance, but not everyone knows the history of it.
 Continue reading to discover the account of Veterans Day and three touching stories of our nation’s veterans.

 In November of 1919, President Wilson proclaimed Nov.
 11 as the first commemoration of Armistice Day.
 The original concept for the celebration was for a day to observe and memorialize with parades and public meetings and a brief suspension of business beginning at 11:00 a.m.

-The 11th of November was made a legal holiday—a day to be dedicated to the cause of world peace and to be thereafter celebrated and known as “Armistice Day.”
+The 11th of November was made a legal holiday—a day to be dedicated to the cause of world peace and to be known as “Armistice Day.”
 Armistice Day was primarily a day set aside to honor veterans of World War I.

 By 1954, America had gone to war several more times.
 At the urging of the veterans service organizations, Congress amended the Act of 1938 by striking out the word “Armistice” and inserting in its place the word “Veterans.”
 With the approval of this legislation (Public Law 380) on June 1, 1954, November 11th became a day to honor American veterans of all wars.